Glimpse of Tibet Tour (Fly in Fly Out)

 Continue your tour to Jokhang Temple, which is within walking distance from Potala Palace.
 It is considered the spiritual center of Tibet.
 You will see many pilgrims worship within or nearby the temple.
 Enter the first floor of the temple and absorb the religious atmosphere, you will see pilgrims are donating butter oil to keep the lights burning for the Buddha.
 While learning about more Buddhas and Lamas than you can possibly remember you will gain a feeling for the vast history of Tibetan Buddhism.
 You might also hear red-robed Lamas praying.
 Walk up to the roof of the temple, take some pictures of the gold roof and enjoy the beautiful sunshine of Lhasa while observing pilgrims praying in front of the temple.

 Finally, join locals in a traditional pilgrimage route by taking a relaxing walk in a large circular path around Jokhang Temple at Barkor Street.
-The street is filled with pilgrims taking part in religious activities and street venders selling a wide variety of traditional Tibetan goods and religious items.
-If you like you can also ask your tour guide take you to visit a Thangka workshop to marvel at the fabulous Thangka art work.
+The street is filled with pilgrims taking part in religious activities and street vendors selling a wide variety of traditional Tibetan goods and religious items.
+If you like you can also ask your tour guide to take you to visit a Thangka workshop to marvel at the fabulous Thangka art work.
 There are cafes along the street as well.
-You can relax and enjoy the life in Lhasa in a lazy afternoon.
+You can relax and enjoy life in Lhasa on a lazy afternoon.

 Day 3: Lhasa